-- A Song of Ice and Fire has gold, silver, and copper dragons and stagsnote after the Animal Motifs used by the former and current dynasties along with one of the many symbols of the dominant religion.
+- A Song of Ice and Fire has Westerosi gold, silver, and copper dragons, stagsnote , and stars after the Animal Motifs used by the former and current dynasties along with one of the many symbols of the dominant religion.
 Other regions in the setting have their own currency, including gold and iron coins and possibly others.

 - The Wheel of Time has three terms for coinage: penny, mark and crown.
 However, these can be made of different materials, with a gold mark, say, being worth more than a silver crown.
 All told, because coppers are always pennies and golds never are, there are six different varieties of coin in use, with their exact relative values differing by country of origin.

 - The Stormlight Archive has currency called "spheres", consisting of gemstones encased in glass.
 Value depends on the type and size of the gem (the spheres themselves are all the same size).
 The denominations (from lowest to highest) are "chips", "marks", and "broams", with emeralds being the most valuable stone and diamonds the least.
 Spheres infused with Stormlight (which makes them glow) are also more valuable because it's a guarantee that they're not counterfeit.
 (Infused spheres also make convenient sources of light.)